 “It's a special day,” Klaebo said.
 “This one means a lot for sure … I'm lost for words.”

-The Norwegian said he was happy with his tactics, racing the first half of the course with a controlled pace, saving energy for a burst up the last hill and home stretch.
+The Norwegian said he was happy with his tactics, racing the first half of the course with a controlled pace, saving energy for a burst up the last hill and home stretch — an ability that often sets him apart from others.

 “It was really hard out there today so I'm very proud,” he said.

-Over at the French camp, athletes and team officials celebrated as if they had one the race, linking arms and dancing on the snow after underdog Mathis Desloges won his second silver medal, competing at his first Olympics at Milan Cortina.
+Over at the French camp, athletes and team officials celebrated as if they had won the race, linking arms and dancing on the snow after underdog Desloges won his second silver medal in his Olympics debut.
 “I trained incredibly hard for these races,” Desloges said.
 “I told people I was at this level — and now we are delivering.”
 The 23-year-old Frenchman, like many other top racers in the interval start, was mostly unaware of his position during the race.

 “I don’t really pay attention to what’s being shouted from the sidelines,” he said.
 “Honestly, I don’t listen to them.
 I just focus on my race.
 I know what I have to do and I give it everything.”
 On a blue-sky day in northern Italy, with the race track surrounded by the snow-capped Dolomite mountains, temperatures hovered around 5 degrees Celsius (41 Fahrenheit).
 A few racers chose to compete wearing only their race bibs.